Fallen Angel (1945 film)

-Fallen Angel is a 1945 American film noir directed by Otto Preminger, with cinematography by Joseph LaShelle, who had also worked with Preminger on Laura a year before.
-The film features Alice Faye, Dana Andrews, Linda Darnell and Charles Bickford.
-Fallen Angel was Faye's last film as a major Hollywood star, and she did not appear in another film until State Fair (1962).
+Fallen Angel is a 1945 American film noir directed by Otto Preminger and produced by 20th Century Fox, with cinematography by Joseph LaShelle, who had also worked with Preminger on Laura a year before.
+Adapted from Marty Holland's novel, the film was shot in various California locations and features Alice Faye, Dana Andrews, and Linda Darnell in leading roles.

+Andrews was cast under pressure despite initial objections to the script.
+Faye returned from a hiatus to accept the role but withdrew from the industry for sixteen years, until State Fair (1962), after her part was substantially cut during editing.
+Darnell, cast as the femme fatale, was praised for her performance, marking the beginning of several collaborations with Preminger, despite reported tensions on set.
+Fallen Angel was released to positive reviews from critics.

 Plot

 Eric Stanton, a well-dressed but down-on-his-luck drifter, feigns sleep but gets pulled off a bus in the hamlet of Walton because he does not have the fare to continue to San Francisco.
 He finds a low-budget diner called "Pop's Eats", where Pop is worried about waitress Stella because she has not shown up for work for days.
 Ex-New York cop Mark Judd tells him not to worry, and the sultry Stella soon returns.
 Stanton is attracted to her, but she is unimpressed by his smooth talk.

 Stanton cons his way into a job with Professor Madley, a traveling fortune teller and spiritualist.
 He goes to the large house of Clara Mills, daughter of the late mayor, Abraham Mills.

 The townspeople are unwilling to buy tickets to Madley's "spook meeting" because Clara Mills, an influential local spinster, disapproves.
 Stanton gets to Clara through her inexperienced younger sister June and persuades them to attend the performance.

 Madley stages an entertaining séance, channeling Abraham Mills, the deceased father of Clara and June.
 Using information secretly dug up by his assistant Joe Ellis, Madley brings up the sisters' financial problems.
 The two become upset and leave.

 Stanton gets to know Stella, watching her steal from the cash register and go out with men, and falls in love with her.
 She makes it clear that she wants a man who is willing to marry her and buy her a home, which he agrees to do.
 To raise the money, Stanton romances and marries June, planning to divorce her as soon as he can.
 Clara, who has been victimized by a man of Stanton's type in her past, is unable to prevent their marriage.